Benefits of Sex Go Way Beyond the Obvious

-When the temperatures outside hover around freezing, it's only natural to want to warm up the most sensual way possible: getting under the covers with your sweetie.
+When the temperatures outside hover around freezing, it's only natural to want to warm up in the most sensual way possible: getting under the covers with your sweetie.
 Not only is sex a great way to connect and have some fun, it may also come with a number of not-so-apparent health benefits.
 (See our infographic to the right.
 Click on it for a larger view.)

 Many of us know anecdotally that a little time between the sheets can help blow off some major steam, but science backs this up.
 Recent studies have shown that semen contains mood-boosting hormones, and that the act itself may stimulate the release of stress-busting compounds in the body.